onflow/flow/flips/20210916-nft-metadata.md

 ### Other examples

-[For](For) example, an NFT implementation for artwork may want to allow for the image data to be retrieved as an `HostedImage` struct:
+For example, an NFT artwork implementation may want to allow for image data to be retrieved as an `IPFSImage` struct:
 ```
 struct IPFSImage {
     let url: String